ilastik/ilastik4ij/README.md

 `src/test/java/org/ilastik/ilastik4ij/Demo.java` contains usage examples of various workflows.

+### Run example macros

+It's possible to run some example macros from command line with `/path/to/fiji/executable --headless -macro examples/your-example.ijm`.
+Note that headless mode behaves differently than the GUI.

 ### Manually test in a local Fiji installation

 Run `scripts/fiji-deploy.py` to build project and copy the newly built plugin to Fiji.